 Discussion while theoretically have more distinct endmembers should result in a better selection of discriminative bands, it may be possible that the selection of only 2019 performed worse than the 2018+2019 selection, as measurements were so distinctly different that the spectral trends per vegetation type are not shared between years.

 Selecting a subset of bands will result in better discrimination of vegetation types, as reducing spectral dimensionality excludes variable and noisy regions of the spectrum.
-Spectral mixture analysis using spectral zone unmixing will result in finding what zones of the spectrum are best suited differentia vegetation type by bands explain maximum between community variability while exhibiting the minimum within community variability.
+Spectral mixture analysis using spectral zone unmixing will result in finding what zones of the spectrum are best suited to differentia vegetation types.
+This is achieved by isolating bands that explain maximum between community variability, while exhibiting the minimum within community variability.

 4.4.1